- Chapter 1: Introduction

 - DINZ (The Designer Institute)

-Health
+Health professions

+New Zealand always has a significant need for doctors, midwives and surgeons.
 Many health professionals in New Zealand come from abroad (around 4 out of 10).
-However, you must first have your qualifications recognised in New Zealand.
+However, you must first get your qualifications recognised in New Zealand before you can work as a health professional, as these jobs are regulated in New Zealand.

 - Association of Salaried Medical Specialists

-- Kiwi Health Job
+- Health New Zealand

-- LANZ recruitment
+- LANZ Recruitment

-- Life plus
+- Life Plus

 - Psych Recruitment